What Does a Marketing Manager Do? A Guide

 A marketing manager knows how to get the word out—about a company, a brand, or a product.
-Discover the various roles you can take on in this field and how to get the skills you need to get a job.
+Discover a variety of roles available in this field and how to gain the knowledge and skills needed to land the job.

 Marketing managers generate customer interest in products and services across various media channels.
-They often oversee the communication between a business and its customer base.
+They often manage the strategy connecting a business with its customer base or an organization to its stakeholders.

-Marketing management could be a good fit if you’re looking for a career where you can use your creativity and people skills to make a difference in a company.
+Marketing management could be a good fit if you’re looking for a career where you can use your strategic mindset, creativity, and people skills to make a difference in a company’s growth.
 Take a closer look at what the job entails and how to become a marketing manager.

-Marketing managers organise and manage marketing campaigns to raise awareness of and generate demand for products and services.
-This broad definition can encompass a wide variety of activities including:

 Designing, managing, and evaluating marketing campaigns